-To apply to BPMI as an artist for the 2022 festival season, please visit our Artist Submissions page (login required).
+To apply to BPMI Live as an artist for the 2023 festival season, please visit our Artist Submissions page (login required).

 CHARLEY brings back the spirit of the 1970s through her unique style and rock-country-disco sound, which falls somewhere in between Amy Winehouse and Led Zeppelin.
 Her music features powerful vocal melodies and meaningful lyrics reflecting on her personal experiences.
 With every song she writes and every stage she stands on, she seeks to create an environment where her audience can freely be their unique selves.
 Her personal mantra is: “to forget yourself is to free yourself is to find yourself.”

 Growing up in New Haven, Connecticut, CHARLEY found her passion for the performing arts at the age of 6 in the theater.
 As a child, she auditioned for many off- and on-Broadway productions and booked roles including Helen Keller (The Miracle Worker) and Elle (Legally Blonde).
 Her powerful voice led her to win several regional singing competitions, perform at the Apollo Theater in Harlem, New York, and take the stage as one of Berklee’s top vocalists.

 CHARLEY can usually be found dressed as a disco-cowgirl diva, singing at venues across Boston and New England.